osg-htc/user-documentation/documentation/PATh/overview/account_setup/getting-started.md

 run your high throughput computing workloads.
 Managed by the HTCondor Suite's Access Point the PATh facility is managed to make running these workloads easy.

-To get started on the PATh Facility,
+To get started on the PATh Facility:

 * Confirm that you meet PATh Facility criteria
 * Request an account
 * Apply for credits (PATh Staff can provide immediate startup allocations for basic workflow prototyping.)